Overthrow of the Roman monarchy: Critical approach

-Scholars have recognised that many of the traditional stories are "replete with fictionalised individuals who are nothing more than duplications of later personalities and events" and that the dates given for them are likely copied over from other Hellenistic historical traditions.
+Scholars have recognised that many of the traditional stories were invented by injecting into the past many later events and literary tropes with dates likely copied over from other Hellenistic historical traditions.
 In those traditions, the large number of events in various societies that lacked firm dates was resolved by assigning the same dates to similar events in those different societies.

 That early Roman history was reconstructed (or, less generously, in Cicero's description "a forgery") was well known even to the Romans themselves.
 The primary sources of Roman history to the ancient Romans were lists noting the achievements of family ancestors and priestly notices, all of which lacked chronological significance.
-Specific years were then assigned by synchronism with various other events under various different reconstructions; for even major events such as the Gallic sack of Rome, the surviving ancient historians disagreed at what occurred in what years.
+Nor were these stories necessarily integrated: likely originating as self-contained oral histories, the tales of the first consuls (Brutus etc.) are "clearly independent and mutually inconsistent" but for the primary sources' purposeful harmonisation.
+Specific years could then be assigned by synchronism with various other events: even for major events, such as the Gallic sack of Rome, the surviving ancient historians disagreed at what occurred in what years.

 For example, Alexander Koptev argued in 2010 that the placement of dates in early Roman history was rooted in a single source by Timaeus of Tauromenium, which "as chronological urvater... shaped the chronological skeleton of Roman history, basing it on a comparison with the Hellenistic world", directly influencing the annalists, whose works flow forward to the sources we have today.
 Timaeus performed "artificial numerological exercises" which provided a chronology onto which dimly remembered oral stories, like that of the expulsion of the kings, could be placed.
 Here, Timaeus' dating the start of the republic was an arbitrary synchronism: it started in merely the same year in which Cleisthenes established democracy in Athens (510–9 BC).
 This also neatly explains why Roman history accords with Dionysius' discussion of war between Cumae and Etruria: it was placed there deliberately.

 Similarly, some historians believe that Livy's account of the early republic is structured by a cyclic approach to history in which a rise in moral virtues precedes their decline, with a period of a great year consisting of 360–365 years.
 Starting with Romulus, the cycle reaches a peak under king Servius Tullius before a second founding under Camillus, completing the cycle.
 This causes a second peak in the time of Scipio Africanus before Augustus enters as the figure to re-found Rome again and restart the great year, with Livy suggesting that Romulus, Camillus, and Augustus are coequal heroic figures.

-The critical approach also stresses the extent to which the sources available today were shaped and moulded "by ideologies, by the political background, and by the geopolitical stakes in the depiction of the beginnings of Rome" for then-contemporaries.
+The critical approach also stresses the extent to which the sources available today were shaped and moulded by contemporary political concerns and ideologies with an emphasis on furthering favourable political narratives on Rome's early history.